dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/33/dimensions

+If you want to retrieve only the dimensional items for a given dynamic dimension you can use the exemple below.
+The pagination is disabled by default.
+It can be enabled by adding the pagination parameter `paging=true` to the URL.

+    /api/33/dimensions/J5jldMd8OHv/items?paging=true

 The base URL to the analytics resource is `/api/analytics`.
 To request specific dimensions and dimension items you can use a query string on the following format, where `dim-id` and `dim-item` should be substituted with real values: